Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 Cultural embrace of ritual then really began to unravel during the social movements of the 1960s, which emphasized free expression, personal freedom, and individual emotional fulfillment above all.
 Rituals — which prescribe certain disciplined behaviors in certain situations, and require a person to forfeit some of their individuality in service to the synchrony and identity of the group — constrain spontaneity and the ability to do whatever one pleases.
 Ritual thus came to be seen as too constraining and not sufficiently “authentic.”

-In our next post, we will argue that despite the cultural disdain for ritual, it is a human art form and practice which should be revived.
+In our next post, we will argue that despite the cultural disdain for simple ritual, it is a human art form and practice which should be revived to experience the benefits of rituals.
 It is true that ritual can be used for good or for ill, yet its benefit is so great that fear of the bad should not lead us to throw out the baby with the bathwater.
-Even if a man sees no place for ritual in his faith, he can have great use for it in other areas in his life (indeed, if his faith is completely unritualized, he has all the more need for other kinds of rituals).
-We will argue that even the most rational man might make room in his life for some “magic,” and that while ritual may seem constraining, it can paradoxically be incredibly empowering and even liberating.
+Even if a man sees no place for his own ritual in his faith or superstitious rituals, he can have great use for it in other areas in his life (indeed, if his faith is completely unritualized, he has all the more need for other kinds of rituals).
+We will argue that even the most rational man might make room in his life for some “magic,” and that while ritual may seem constraining, it can paradoxically be incredibly empowering and even liberating for the wellbeing and mental health of men.
 How that might be so, is where we will turn next time.

 Listen to our podcast with William Ayot on a man’s need for ritual: